DanielnetoDotCom/server-monitor/README.md

 - **Centralized Dashboard**: Web-based overview of all monitored servers
 - **Push-based Monitoring**: Lightweight PHP CLI agents report to central endpoint
 - **Cross-Platform**: Works on Linux, Unix, and Windows systems with automatic OS detection
-- **External Port Monitoring**: Check if ports are accessible from the internet

 - **Email Alerts**: Configurable thresholds with cooldown periods
 - **Zero Dependencies**: Uses only PHP, SQLite, and standard system tools
 - **Production Ready**: Proper error handling, security, and performance considerations